 1 jar of grape leaves (we use a 16 ounce jar of Orlando brand)

-3 cups Basmati rice, far less likely to be mushy like most rice types
+3 cups uncooked Basmati rice, we love this rice because it’s far less likely to be mushy like most rice

 6 to 8 large stalks of fresh rhubarb (if rhubarb is out of season and you can’t find it frozen at the supermarket, use a bag of whole fresh cranberries simmered in a cup of water for 5 minutes with an added tablespoon of honey, and place the stuffed grape leaves on top of them)